dgraeber/seed-farmer/docs_v2/docs/concepts/architecture.md

 ### Seedkit Lifecycle Management

 #### Updates
-The seedkit is automatically updated when:
-- Seed-Farmer version changes require new features
-- Project configuration changes affect infrastructure
-- Manual update is requested via `--update-seedkit` flag
+The seedkit is not automatically updated.
+A manual update is requested via `--update-seedkit` flag when using the `seedfarmer seedkit` CLI.
+This is to prevent accidential updates when changing SeedFarmer versions, or if making customizations to the seedkit artifacts (ex. the managed policy).

 #### Deletion
-When destroying a complete deployment:
+The seedkit can be destroyed via the `seedfarmer destroy` CLI, but it is not discriminate (it does no checking of dependencies).

 ```bash
 # Remove seedkit along with deployment